Hurwa134/Hurwa134.github.io/prototype2.md

 *Reflective*

-The interactive installation evokes emotions through the design of surrealistic scene encountered as an interactive experience.
-The formal dinner date setting is meant to evoke sentimentality, romance, and highlights communication and the relationship between two people.
-The musical experience carried by jazz is meant to evoke the romantic feelings of a date and sentimental emotions connected to the jazz history of the location (Charlie Parker’s home across the street.)
+The interactive installation evokes emotions through the design of a surreal scene encountered as an interactive experience.
+The formal dining table setting is meant to bring to mind sentimentality, romance, and social connection.
+The table set for two highlights relationships between people and communication.

+The musical experience is carried by jazz playing from a hidden wireless speaker, specifically the song "Old Devil Moon" by Chet Baker, with lyrics mentioning two candles.
+Music sets the ambiance of a romantic date and invokes a calm, relaxed, pleasant emotional state.
+The music is also an homage to the rich jazz history of the location; jazz saxophone icon Charlie Parker’s home is a historic landmark on Avenue B, adjacent to the park.

-We want the experience to be led by curiosity and exploration.
-The interactive, light-up experience and the unexpected surprise of lighting the other person’s candle (on the opposite side of the table) is meant to deliver a whimsical, altered-reality experience through curious discovery.
-Including large, oversized objects invites users to stop and investigate by looking and touching.
+We want the stranger's interaction with the experience to be led by their curiosity and their explorative instincts.
+The interactive, light-up experience and unexpected surprise of igniting the other person’s candle (on the opposite side of the table) is meant to deliver a whimsical, surprising, funny experience through discovery.
+Including large, oversized objects invites users to stop and investigate by sitting, looking at, and touching the items on the table.